caesarshift/msfw/README.md

 ## Configure Rules

-Rules, additionally, can be created locally or pushed down via group policy.
+Firewall rules can be created locally or pushed down via group policy.
 Rules can also be disabled/enabled.

 ### ```msfw rule```